Blog / Race for the Iron Throne

-- He argues that Cat was more political savvy than most fans give her credit for, just that her gamble ultimately failed.
+- Hidden Depths: As with Alternate Character Interpretation, his analysis argues that many characters have this.
+Notable examples include both Catelyn Stark and Jon Arryn.
+He argues that Cat was more political savvy than most fans give her credit for, just that her gamble ultimately failed.
 He also argues the same thing for Jon Arryn.

 - Rule of Drama: Steven argues that Tyrion and Catelyn's meeting at the inn was this, as Tyrion has a way longer journey than Catelyn and covered a lot more ground than her in the same amount of time.

 Steven: Maegor might have been crueler and Aerys II madder, but Aegon IV really takes the prize for willful and needless destruction of the peace of his realm...unless one considers that perhaps the story that Aegon IV had been planning to disinherit Daeron in favor of Daemon...

 - Title Drop: The blog is subtitled You win or you die, which is a quote from Cersei on the nature of the game of thrones, and the title of an episode in Season 1 of the TV series.
 Also counts as a Meaningful Name; see Didn't See That Coming above.